Al-Azif/entitlement-database-builder/README.md

 If you get a "No Session Cookie" error try going to your "Account Settings" then try again

+## How do you protect my information
+None of the information has data linked to your account beyond a connection that can be made between the items, the order they are in, the purchase datetime, and your IP in the server logs.
+I defend against this in the following ways:
+- The purchase datetime is not stored.
+- The submission order is randomized before being added to the database
+- If a entry is already in the database it is ommited.
+Meaning not all items from your account are added within the randomized order of your entries.
+- All logs are cleared weekly

 ## Credits
 - Code is commented if it was pulled from somewhere else